Tonymm19/QGavel/SPEC.md

 - ✅ Registered ILND models in the Django admin and exposed read-only DRF endpoints under `/api/v1/ilnd/*` (courts, rule nodes, judges, judge procedures, requirements, compliance checks, change events); validated token auth with `curl` using demo credentials.

 ### Next Steps
+- 🤖 Wire up `claude_extractor.py` as a Django domain service, expose compliance/requirement extraction endpoints, and add unit + integration tests around the workflow.
+- 📦 Document ILND admin usage and `/api/v1/ilnd/*` endpoints for the team, then plan how (or if) this data surfaces in the UI.
+- 🧪 Run end-to-end smoke tests (backend + legacy frontend) against the single React bundle to confirm no regressions after the ILND import.
 - 🚀 Promote containers to managed staging/production environment (ECS/Kubernetes/Fly/etc.) using GHCR images.
 - 🔐 Wire secrets management for production (`DJANGO_SECRET_KEY`, Postgres/Redis creds, JWT lifetimes) via cloud vault or hosting env vars.
 - 📈 Introduce monitoring/alerting (app logs, uptime checks, DB metrics) and finalize backup cadence for Postgres.
 - 🤝 Execute PRD follow-ups: architecture review, advisory board kickoff, pilot firm onboarding, and funding conversations.
-- 📦 Document ILND admin/endpoint workflows for the broader team and decide how/if to surface them in the main UI.
-- 🤖 Wire up `claude_extractor.py` as a Django service and expose compliance/requirement extraction endpoints; add tests around the workflow.
-- 🧪 Run end-to-end smoke tests (backend + legacy frontend) against the single React bundle to confirm no regressions.
 - 🎨 Preserve the legacy React UI as the primary frontend; keep the fresh Vite scaffold checked in for future experiments but out of the production build pipeline.

 ### Session Progress – 2025-10-17